Protein for health

 — A 3-ounce serving of Atlantic salmon contains 17 grams of protein.

 In addition to lots of protein, these fatty, cold water fish are also excellent sources of omega-3s, which are fatty acids that the body uses to maintain a range of processes, including eye and brain health and heart and circulatory health.

 Specifically, fatty fish are good sources of two particular omega-3 fatty acids called DHA and EPA, which “are tied to overall brain and cardiovascular health,” Sauza says.
-Studies have shown that people who eat at least two servings of fatty fish per week consistently have a decreased risk of heart and neurogenerative disease.
+Studies have shown that people who eat at least two servings of fatty fish per week consistently have a decreased risk of heart disease and neurogenerative disease.

 “Unfortunately, DHA and EPA are not usually found in plant sources other than algae,” which you can add via a supplement, he says.
 But, if you don’t eat any meat or don’t like seafood, you can get those omega-3s from supplements.

 “When not eating seafood, I look to non-meat, animal-based proteins such as cage-free eggs,” Sauza says.
 One large hard-boiled egg contains 6 grams of protein.

 Eggs are also a good source of a variety of vitamins and minerals including:

 — Vitamins B2, B5, B6 and B12.

 Janine Souffront, health educator supervisor for L.A.
 Care Health Plan, the largest publicly operated health plan in the country, says she likes “eggs for their ease of preparation and versatility.”